Get Custom Training

 Example:

-Adaptive avatars play GCs, drivers, or plant leads—reacting to your choices in real time so you can practice de-escalation, negotiation, and safety advocacy safely.
+AI-driven avatars simulate general contractors, drivers, or plant leads, reacting to the learner’s choices in real time.
+This allows employees to practice de-escalation, negotiation, and safety advocacy in a controlled environment.

 coaching can help you improve training outcomes.